How To Define Your Target Market in 7 Steps

 Netflix’s Target Market

 They constantly research their customers and give them precisely what they want.
-Netflix, for example, has notoriously leaned into its audience and pivoted when needed by offering a wide range of streaming services.
+Netflix, for example, has focused on its audience and changed when necessary.
+It offers a wide range of streaming services.

 They also allow word-of-mouth marketing to power their sales by letting it do so.